ls1intum/Artemis/docs/dev/setup/kubernetes.rst

 .. figure:: kubernetes/rancher_empty_workloads.png
    :align: center

-6. Create new namespace in Rancher
+6. Create a new namespace in Rancher

 Namespaces are virtual clusters backed by the same physical cluster.
 Namespaces provide a scope for names.
 Names of resources need to be unique within a namespace, but not across namespaces.
-Usually different namespaces are created to separate environments deployments e.g. development, staging, production.
+Usually, different namespaces are created to separate environments deployments e.g. development, staging, production.

-For our development purposes we will create a namespace called artemis.
+For our development purposes, we will create a namespace called artemis.
 It can be done easily using Rancher.

 a.
 Navigate to Namespaces using the top menu of Rancher